Backreactions from loading the stable photon sphere in Weyl conformal gravity

 where $\Omega(x)$ is a conformal factor defining the stretch of the metric.

 CG successfully fits flat galaxy rotation curves~\cite{deliduman2020, dutta2018, nesbet2015, obrien2012} and addresses the dark energy problem~\cite{mannheim2011} without reliance on the dark sector, as well as being able to reproduce GR results on solar system scales~\cite{sultana2012}.
-Furthermore, CG is a promising candidate for QG due to its ghostlessness~\cite{mannheim2007_1, bender2008}, and it shares conformal invariance with the other forces of the Standard Model~\cite{mannheim2006}.
+On the quantum gravity front, CG is a promising QG candidate due to it sharing the conformal invariance of the other forces of the Standard Model~\cite{mannheim2006}.

 CG's gravitational action, the Weyl action $I_{\rm W}$, takes a different form to that of the Einstein-Hilbert action~\eqref{eq:EH_action}: